Get Ready To Rumbly Documentation

 ?

-You can do a string/numeric/array/boolean match on the database fields of an item (a post, comment, etc).
+You may perform a string/numeric/array/boolean match on the database fields of an item (a post, comment, etc).
 A complete listing is beyond the scope of this document, but see install/schema_mysql.sql and search for CREATE TABLE IF NOT EXISTS `item`.
 Here is a sampling:

 • item_thread_top (first post in a thread, boolean)